 Prepared by Graeme Symington MD

 I have prepared this site in recognition of the contribution of the steamboat pioneer William Symington, my four times great grandfather.
 My line of descent is from his eldest son, James Symington 1789-1862.
-Considered by many to be the "inventor of the steam-boat" it is more appropriate to recognise William Symington as the individual responsible for the first effective steam boat, the paddle steamer Charlotte Dundas of 1803.
+William Symington has been considered by many to be the "inventor of the steam-boat" but it is more appropriate to recognise him as the individual responsible for the first effective steam boat, the paddle steamer Charlotte Dundas of 1803.
 Furthermore, he was the first to demonstrate working examples of steam powered transport on both land and water.